User Guide

 Backup and Restore

 Under the Actions column, you may view details about a specific job or delete the job.
 The information about the job will contain the executed command, the start time, the duration of execution, and the output.
+The output of currently executing jobs can be viewed live by clicking its View Details icon.

 PIGZ Support